mpimd-csc/flexiblas/INSTALL.md

   sudo update-alternatives --config libblas.so-x86_64-linux-gnu
   ```

   On non-Debian based systems the names may differ.
-If your are using a
+If you are using a
   non-x86_64 architecture, you have to adjust the architecture triplet
   accordingly.